Everytime I speak my mind about things that matter to me I...

 I loved it and could not stop thinking about it for days (and not just because of the celebrity gossip element of GH).
 It made Amy Winehouse's death even sadder in my eyes and made me even more determined to seek help for whetever it is that troubles my head.

+At the moment I feel that tools may help us make sense of what we feel and that as for anything else differet tools fit different people and different situations.
+It may take a while to find the spanner that fits.
+And so from tomorrow I am trying a new, for me, approach.
+Could CBT mellow me down and stop me from always looking benevolently at myself and accusatorily towards others?
 "It is very arrogant to presume you know what someone else is thinking or the reason behind their actions.
 As you cannot read theirs they cannot read yours.
 You must understand what you feel and let those close to you know so they can act accordingly!" tells me the therapist.
 She instructs me to repeat to myself in front of the mirror "When you do x I feel y.
 I want you to do z" and then I have to try telling someone face to face when their action has created in me a strong emotion.

 I have tried it.
 Cheating slightly as I chickened out and sent a text, but hey it worked!!
 (Note to self: why chickening out? worth exploring.)
 Damon Bradley did not get all defensive and verbally aggressive as he usually does, we did not get into a competition but instead, to my utter surprise, he got it and did exactly what I wanted from him and, most importantly he did it lovingly.